Gods and Monsters (Moon Knight): Writing

 Diab's wife and producing partner Sarah Goher felt the scene of Layla El-Faouly saving a van and a younger girl in her hero attire would be a "magical moment for lots of people around the world" who would finally see themself represented in a superhero property and "feel like they belong".
 Actress May Calamawy said it was daunting at first knowing she would become a superhero since she "cannot represent every Arab woman or every Egyptian woman", hoping instead that they could watch and hopefully relate to El-Faouly and "feel seen and excited".
 Diab noted El-Fouly's ending was kept open, believing this was the beginning of a new journey for her, saying continuing her partnership with Taweret would be "so interesting and they can drive each other crazy.
-Her learning does she need to be a superhero now or not, because she hates the idea right now, or maybe she needs to learn it’s important or not.
-There’s so much room to go there".
+Her learning does she need to be a superhero now or not, because she hates the idea right now, or maybe she needs to learn it's important or not.
+There's so much room to go there".
 Additionally, her being known as the Scarlet Scarab was revealed following the episode by Marvel.com, with Diab noting he had not connected her to that character from the comics, explaining, "Sometimes Marvel picks a name and then gives it to the character that is developed."
 He pointed out that at the moment, she did not receive her powers from the scarab, but ultimately felt what the character represented was more important than her name.

 The end of the episode with Marc Spector and Steven Grant waking up in their London flat was not the original ending, with other points in the episode considered to end the episode.
 Diab enjoyed the open nature by the end of the series regarding if the events of Moon Knight had taken place all within Spector's head, pointing out that there were many clues that clouded what was and was not real.

 The episode's mid-credits scene reveals Spector's third alter who had been teased throughout the series, Jake Lockley.
 Slater noted that all of the creatives worked to find the proper balance of how many overt hints to leave regarding Lockley, deciding to focus on viewers unfamiliar with the character from the comics and creating a satisfying mystery for them.
 Various moments in the past episodes were crafted to be times when Lockley could enter and exit.
 Isaac wanted to "bring something of myself to" the portrayal, deciding Lockley should speak in Spanish.
-Diab revealed there had originally been a larger Marvel Cinematic Universe crossover in the credits scene, fitting with general convention that Marvel Studios' credits scenes help connect properties to the larger universe, which was removed to make it more a surprise that it did not connect back and help keep the series unique.
+Diab revealed there had originally been a larger Marvel Cinematic Universe (MCU) crossover in the credits scene, fitting with general convention that Marvel Studios' credits scenes help connect properties to the larger universe, which was removed to make it more a surprise that it did not connect back and help keep the series unique.